-At Essex we teach the law that matters.
-We are freer, more daring and more experimental than many traditional law schools and our Human Rights Centre is a recognised international leader.
+At Essex, you'll join a Law School that's freer, more daring and more experimental than many traditional law schools, and have access to our renowned Human Rights Centre which is a recognised international leader.

-Essex is ranked 47th for Law in the THE World University Rankings (2018)
+Top 50 for Law in THE World University Rankings by Subject 2023